Skip to main content

 1) Oatmeal, oat bran and high-fiber foods.
 Foods high in soluble fiber help reduce the absorption of cholesterol into your bloodstream.
 Soluble fiber is also found in kidney beans, apples, pears, barley and prunes.

 2) Fish and omega-3 fatty acids.
-Fatty fish can be heart-healthy because of its high levels of omega-3 fatty acids, which can reduce blood pressure and the risk of developing blood clots.
+Fatty fish is heart-healthy due to its omega-3s, which can lower blood pressure and reduce the risk of blood clots.
 The American Heart Association recommends eating at least two servings of fish each week.
 Fish should be baked or grilled to avoid adding unhealthy fats.

 3) Walnuts, almonds and other nuts.
-Eating a handful of nuts like almonds, hazelnuts, peanuts, pecans, pistachios and walnuts each day may reduce your risk of heart disease.
+Eating a daily handful of nuts—like almonds, hazelnuts, peanuts, pecans, pistachios and walnuts may reduce your risk of heart disease.
 Avoid salted or sugar-coated nuts, which add unnecessary sodium and calories.

 5) Foods with added plant sterols and stanols.
-Foods are now available that have been fortified with sterols or stanols, which are substances found in plants that help block the absorption of cholesterol.
+Many foods are now fortified with plant sterols or stanols, which help block cholesterol absorption.
 Margarines, orange juice and yogurt drinks with added plant sterols can help reduce LDL cholesterol by more than 10%.
-The amount of daily plant sterols needed for results is at least 2 grams — which is equivalent to about two 8-ounce servings of plant sterol-fortified orange juice a day.
+Aim for at least 2 grams of plant sterols daily—about two 8-ounce servings of fortified orange juice.

 "If you are eating healthy foods 80-90% of the time, then it's okay to eat that piece of chocolate cake," Waldeck says.
 "It's maintaining a balanced approach that will deliver long-term health benefits."